willematack/MarketMaker-RL-Captone/readme.md

 This file returns a list of reference prices.
 Considers the initial value, volatility, and drift.
 You can also specify the time and step values.
 The total number of iterations is calculated time divided by step.
-For example, if you wanted prices every hour for 5 days, you could do *time = 5 x 24* and *step = 1*. /
+For example, if you wanted prices every hour for 5 days, you could do *time = 5 x 24* and *step = 1*.

 ## Environment.py
 Don't worry about this file.
 I was trying to implement Q-learning using a method I found in a textbook but it doesn't seem to provide the level of detail we want.
-Might come back to it at some point later in the project./
+Might come back to it at some point later in the project.

 ## QLAgent.py
 This file contains our learning agent.
 This is my attempt at designing a Q-table and the state and action space are not as specified yet.
 We need to do a little more research to see if there are any libraries that help with Q-tables.
-I feel like their is probably a more efficient way to do this than using numpy matrices. /
+I feel like their is probably a more efficient way to do this than using numpy matrices.

 A lot of the functions are similar to the agent.py file.